- 1. Freshen up with a proper break

 Break from a habit during the winter and the magnetic tug of the warm, cosy indoors may get the better of you — not to mention the bad habits that could tempt you, such as increased snacking and boozing.

 11. Do an overnighter

 Make the most of the remaining few weekends of decent weather by organising a mini touring adventure over two or three days.
-This is a great way to maintain fitness while doing a different type of riding while exploring new areas.
+This is a great way to maintain fitness while doing a different type of riding while finding great new places to ride.

 Recruit a club-mate or two, and together plan a longer-than-usual loop, with an overnight stay somewhere near the halfway point.

-Autumn is the time to make sure that you’re ready to take on winter and keep riding in as much comfort as possible.
+Make sure that you’re ready to take on the cold seasons with the best winter cycling clothing and keep riding in as much comfort as possible.

 13. Avoid the off-season blues

 Cycling makes us feel brighter, that barely needs scientific support.
 Nonetheless, studies show that exercise is beneficial to people suffering from mild to moderate episodes of depression.

 Although the exact reasons for this link aren’t clear, it’s probable a number of factors come into play.
 One possible reason is that inflammation — associated with depression — is reduced by moderate exercise.
 Exercise also takes you outdoors, encourages you to socialise with others, and get fresh air and sunlight.